vvaters/astrion-ha-dashboard/README.md

 # Astrion HA Dashboard

-A native Android dashboard for cheap Chinese "smart home remotes" — built for the **Sanytron Astrion HA100** — that talks **directly to Home Assistant over one WebSocket**.
+A native Android dashboard "smart home remotes" — built for the **Sanytron Astrion HA100** — that talks **directly to Home Assistant over one WebSocket**.
 It replaces the stock vendor app entirely.